cloud-gov/compliance/data/markdowns/gitbook/system_documentation/system-description.md

 Cloud.Gov is 18F’s product line for the tools, tech, and services 18F provides to help teams delivering federal digital services to operate efficiently at-scale in a cloud-hosted environment, while complying with federal regulatory requirements.
 It’s based on and built using the open source Cloud Foundry project, which is an open platform as a service, providing a choice of developer frameworks, and application services which makes it faster and easier to build, test, deploy, and scale applications.

 ## Information System Components and Boundaries
+18F has created a specific set of VPCs (Live production and staging) for its Cloud.Gov implementation.
+All VPCs have subnets used to separate and control IP address space within each individual VPC.
+Subnets must be created in order to launch Availability Zone (AZ) specific services within a VPC.
+18F has setup VPC Peering between the Staging VPC and the CF Live production VPC.

+The CF PaaS Information System is hosted within the AWS East Public Cloud in the Northern Virginia Region.
+AWS services utilized include ENI, EC2, EBS, VPC, RDS, S3, MFA, Route 53 and IAM.
+These are listed as leveraged hardware, network and server components in Table 10.1 and are FedRAMP ATO services that are authorized through the HHS ATO referenced in section 8.2.

+Physical aspects of the CF PasS information system are outside of the Cloud Foundry accreditation boundary due to all hardware being physically managed by Amazon AWS.
+While other services are reviewed and approved for use by the GSA OCISO as they were deemed to be ancillary support services that do not directly process/store data but rather provide general support services.
+These services include Cloudfront, Cloudtrail.

 ## Types of Users
 | Role            | Internal or External | Sensitivity Level | Authorized Privileges and Functions Performed                                                                                                                                                                                                                                                                                                                                                                                                                                               |